regolith-labs/steel/README.md

 ### Accounts

-Uses the `account!` macro to link account structs with the discriminator and implement basic serialization logic.
+Use the `account!` macro to link account structs with the discriminator and implement basic serialization logic.

 ```rs
 use steel::*;